AhmadEjaz1/Human-Emotion-Detection-Model-using-YOLOv9/README.md

 The Human Emotion Detection System revolutionizes traditional emotion analysis methods by leveraging advanced robotics, machine learning, and computer vision to accurately detect and interpret human emotions in real-time.

 # Data Set Download
-You can download the data set from the link below: https://universe.roboflow.com/facialemotionrecognition/thesis-xjhyc/dataset/2 Downlad the Data Set with YOLOv9 format
+You can download the data set from the link: https://universe.roboflow.com/facialemotionrecognition/thesis-xjhyc/dataset/2 Downlad the Data Set with YOLOv9 format